Esthetician: How Do I Become an Esthetician

-An esthetician is a personal appearance professional in the cosmetology field who focuses on skin care.
+An esthetician is a skin care professional in the cosmetology field.
 Most of these professionals perform facial and body treatments that enhance the skin's appearance and overall health.
-They may also perform waxing treatments to remove unwanted body hair or perform head and neck massages.
+They perform waxing treatments to remove unwanted body hair, or administer head and neck massages.
 Estheticians work with clients to create skin care regimens that will best suit the client's skin type.
-Protective clothing is often required when working with chemicals, and many of these specialists work evenings and weekends.
+Protective clothing is required when working with chemicals, and many of these specialists work evenings and weekends.

 |Degree Field||Esthetics, cosmetology|

 |Key Skills||Stamina, customer-service, sales skills, know how to operate hair removal lasers, hand massagers and electronic exfoliators|

 |Salary (2015)||$30,158 per year (Median salary for all estheticians)|

 Step 1: Earn an Esthetician or Cosmetology Certificate or Degree